SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

    > Bit 0x4 (**unmapped**) is the only reliable place to tell whether the read is unmapped.
 If 0x4 is set, no assumptions can be made about RNAME, POS, CIGAR, MAPQ, and bits 0x2 (**properly aligned**), 0x100 (secondary), and 0x800 (supplemental).

    Parentheses and emphasis mine.

+[^4]: Which only goes to further my *don't trust anyone, even yourself* mantra.

+[^5]: When I originally authored [`Goldilocks`](https://goldilocks.readthedocs.org), I tried to be clever and make things easier for myself, electing to use a 1-based index strategy throughout.
+This was partially inspired by FORTRAN, which features 1-indexed arrays.
+In the end, the strategy caused more problems than it solved and I had to carefully had to tuck my tail between my legs and [return to a 0-based index](https://github.com/SamStudio8/goldilocks/commit/6915d8f0347d7e71f947d84f1f381816b0d8a1e7).

+[^6]: Though, [looking at the documentation](https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_engine_filters_MalformedReadFilter.php), I'm not even sure *what* aspect of the read is triggering the hard filter.
+The three additional command line options described don't seem to be related to any of the errors raised by `ValidateSamFile` and there is no explicit description of what is considered to be "malformed".